Sen. Menendez is accused of being an unregistered agent of Egypt’s government in updated indictment

 And they said for the first time that Nadine Menendez began at least in 2018, the same year she started dating the senator, to have “meetings and direct communications with multiple Egyptian officials, at least some of whom she understood were intelligence officials, and received requests from them, and conveyed information and requests from them to Menendez.”

-Attorney Danny Onorato, who represents Nadine Menendez, said in a statement on behalf of her lawyers that she denies all allegations in the superseding indictment, “including the claim that she acted as an agent of any foreign government.
+Attorney Danny Onorato, who represents Nadine Menendez, said in a statement that she denies all allegations in the superseding indictment, “including the claim that she acted as an agent of any foreign government.
 We will fight all these charges, as appropriate, in court.”

 In an email, Hana’s attorney, Lawrence Lustberg, said the “new allegation that Wael Hana was part of a plot concocted over dinner to enlist Senator Menendez as an agent of the Egyptian Government is as absurd as it is false.”